BenjMy/dEXP_imaging/Readme.md

 ### Cite

-One article steeming from this work is in preparation for GRL.
+One article stemming from this work is in preparation for GRL.
 All data and codes to reproduce results are located in the folder notebook_GRL